rulewis/journey-optimizer.en/help/using/push-configuration.md

 ## Step 2: Configure Adobe Journey Optimizer Extension in your mobile property

-The **Adobe Journey Optimizer** extension for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.
+The **Adobe Journey Optimizer extension**  for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.

-Learn how to install Journey Optimizer extension in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/beta/adobe-journey-optimizer).
+Learn how to setup Journey Optimizer extension in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-journey-optimizer).

 <!--